axeron2036/Traefik-v2-examples/README.md

 requirements

- -have docker running somewhere
+ - have docker running somewhere
- -have a domain example.com
+ - have a domain example.com
- -use cloudflare to manage DNS of the domain
+ - use cloudflare to manage DNS of the domain
- -have 80/443 ports open
+ - have 80/443 ports open

 chapters